solana-foundation/solana-improvement-documents/proposals/0052-add-receipt-root-to-bankhash.md

 This is where diet clients come in, users run the client to verify the confirmation of their transaction without trusting the RPC.

 ## Alternatives Considered

 None

 ## New Terminology

-Receipt: A structure containing a 64 byte version, a transaction message hash and its execution status.

-Receipt Root: The root hash of a binary merkle tree of transaction receipts.
+Transaction Receipt Root: The merkle root hash of a binary merkle tree of TransactionReceiptData as formally describled in [SIMD-0064](https://github.com/solana-foundation/solana-improvement-documents/pull/64).

 ## Detailed Design